 Is rotational capacity testing required for A325 bolts?

-With A325 bolts now falling under the new F3125 specification, which covers high strength structural bolts, there has been a change with regards to the rotational capacity testing requirements.
-Previously, rotational capacity testing was required to be performed by the manufacturer or supplier of galvanized structural bolt assemblies, which includes bolt, nut, and washer(s).
-Now though, under the aforementioned F3125 specification, the test is a supplementary requirement (S4), which states “When specified on the inquiry and order, rotational capacity testing in accordance with Annex A2 shall be performed by the responsible party.”
+With A325 bolts now falling under the new F3125 specification, which covers high strength structural bolts, there has been some confusion with regards to the rotational capacity testing requirements.
+When F3125 was first written in 2015, all rotational capacity testing was a supplementary requirement (S4), which stated “When specified on the inquiry and order, rotational capacity testing in accordance with Annex A2 shall be performed by the responsible party.”.
+With the 2019 revision, rotational capacity testing for galvanized assemblies has been moved back to required testing.
+Plain finish and alternate coating assemblies are supplementals and can be tested under supplementary requirement S4.